 Once he became an art director, Bass employed the services of other creative talents to realise aspects of his vision.
-On Man With The Golden Arm, Bass conceived the overall concept, layout and design.
+On 'The Man With The Golden Arm', Bass conceived the overall concept, layout and design.
 Harold Adler - a movie advertising artist and title design letterer who worked for National Screen Service - designed the lettering; further assistance was provided by artist Phyllis Tanner.

 SOLD - please inquire if you'd like us to source this for you.

 1 Colville Place

 Tel: 020 7637 7441